pualien/py-gcloud-connectors/README.md

 - `GSheetsConnector` to read and upload pandas DataFrame from / to Google Spreadsheet

-- `GStorageConnector` to write pandas DataFrame in parquet format to Google Cloud Storage
+- `GStorageConnector` to write pandas DataFrame in parquet format to Google Cloud Storage, recursive delete, copy files and folders between buckets

 ### Bonus